-The bus to and from Iiyama bullet train station (access from Tokyo) is a 7 minute walk from our property.
-The free ski shuttle bus which runs between the Nagasaka gondola and the village center, departs from a stop which is 4 minutes walk from Nozawa Peaks.
+The bus stop for access to and from Iiyama bullet train station (access to/from Tokyo) is a 7 minute walk from our property (550m).
+The free ski shuttle bus which runs between the Nagasaka gondola and the village centre, departs from a stop which is 4 minutes walk from Nozawa Peaks.
 The Chuo (central) bus station is located 10 minutes walk from Nozawa Peaks for access to the Nagano Snow Shuttle (the bus to/from Narita and Haneda Airport and between ski resorts).

 Is breakfast included?

 We do not offer breakfast, however all guests have access to cook in our large communal kitchen for breakfast, lunch and dinner.
 There are two cafes open for breakfast within 2 minute walk from Nozawa Peaks (Akari Swiss Bakery and Playce).